-I am a PhD student working with Sebastian Marino and Sasha Hinkley in the Departement of Physics & Astronomy at the University of Exeter.
-My PhD consists in explaining and understanding the different morphology seen in debris discs by testing the different planet-disc interaction theories, and evaluating the role of planets in the truncation of discs.
-These discoveries will ultimately also test different debris disc and planet formation theories.
+I am a PhD student working with Sebastian Marino and Sasha Hinkley in the Department of Physics & Astronomy at the University of Exeter.
+My PhD focuses on explaining the diverse morphologies observed in debris discs by testing planet-disc interaction theories, evaluating the role of planets in disc truncation through direct imaging searches.
+These discoveries will ultimately shed light on debris disc and planet formation theories.

 Research Interests: